Developer: Ubisoft Montpellier

 Also Available On

-A lot of the game is setup around two game play elements; stealth and combat.
+A lot of the game is set up around two gameplay elements; stealth and combat.
 While the stealth is stronger than the combat both are enjoyable and evenly balanced throughout the game.
-Sneaking around the two major parts of the game two take pictures of Alpha Section’s activities is rewarding and easy to do.
-Crouching around corners and learning the guards patterns is a typical element in stealth, but the great part about the game is there’s no jump button…yes this makes the game play a lot more smoothly and you actually know what to do.
+Sneaking around the two major parts of the game to take pictures of Alpha Section’s activities is rewarding and easy to do.
+Crouching around corners and learning the guard’s patterns is a typical element of stealth, but the great part about the game is there’s no jump button…yes this makes the gameplay a lot more smoothly and you actually know what to do.
 If you see a ledge Jade can hop up on you know to go there instead of hopping around like an idiot trying to, hopefully, find some collision detection glitch and get up onto that ledge.
 Sneaking around the guards is also like a puzzle in itself since you have to figure out a way to open certain doors, hit certain switches and even get items without anyone seeing you.
 The stealth isn’t brutal and is pretty forgiving since if you run out of the area everything will calm down and go back to normal.
-Most guards have a weakness on their backs (a yellow jet pack) so this can blind them and makes things a little easier.
+Most guards have a weakness on their backs (a yellow jetpack) so this can blind them and makes things a little easier.
 Sneaking around the place is pretty typical and there’s not much to describe, but it is very fun squeezing between walls and ducking in vents and what not.
-Thanks to no jump button dodging lasers is really fun since you have a run button and a dodge button so you just run and jump over lasers and obstacles and it can be really fun.
+Thanks to no jump button dodging lasers are really fun since you have a run button and a dodge button so you just run and jump over lasers and obstacles and it can be really fun.

-Picking up the game for any system has it’s ups and downs: The PC version’s controls are kind of funky for this type of game, the PS2 has slowdown, the GameCube’s controller requires a contortionist to play, and the Xbox version isn’t backwards compatible on the 360 so take your pick.
-Either way you’re going to have a blast with this wonderful yet overlooked game.
+Picking up the game for any system has its ups and downs: The PC version’s controls are kind of funky for this type of game, the PS2 has a slowdown, the GameCube’s controller requires a contortionist to play, and the Xbox version isn’t backward compatible on the 360 so take your pick.
+Either way, you’re going to have a blast with this wonderful yet overlooked game.
 Look forward to the anticipated game next year as well.